ftahira1/5-days-weather-forecast/README.md

 This is how my page looks:
 <img src="./assets/screenshot-1.png"/>

-Click here for deployed page: <a href="https://ftahira1.github.io/5-days-weather-forecast/">Work Day Scheduler</a>
+Click here for deployed page: <a href="https://ftahira1.github.io/5-days-weather-forecast/">Weather forecast Scheduler</a>

 Click here for my Github repository: <a href="git@github.com:ftahira1/5-days-weather-forecast.git">Github</a>